UIC-ESLAS/ImprovedPlantardArithmetic/readme.md

 - `common`: contains code that is shared between different schemes
 - `config.py`: Saves platform configuration
-- `crypto_kem`: contains the implementations for kyber512, kyber768, kyber1024
+- `crypto_kem`: contains the implementations for kyber512, kyber768, kyber1024, nttru
     - `kyber512`
-        - `old`: Our code with improved Plantard arithmetic based on the implementation in pqm4
+        - `old`: Our code with the improved Plantard arithmetic based on the implementation in pqm4
-        - `newstack`: Our code with improved Plantard arithmetic based on the stack-version implementation in [1]
+        - `newstack`: Our code with the improved Plantard arithmetic based on the stack-version implementation in [1]
     - `kyber768`
-        - `old`: Our code with improved Plantard arithmetic based on the implementation in pqm4
+        - `old`: Our code with the improved Plantard arithmetic based on the implementation in pqm4
-        - `newstack`: Our code with improved Plantard arithmetic based on the stack-version implementation in [1]
+        - `newstack`: Our code with the improved Plantard arithmetic based on the stack-version implementation in [1]
     - `kyber1024`
-        - `old`: Our code with improved Plantard arithmetic based on the implementation in pqm4
+        - `old`: Our code with the improved Plantard arithmetic based on the implementation in pqm4
-        - `newstack`: Our code with improved Plantard arithmetic based on the stack-version implementation in [1]
+        - `newstack`: Our code with the improved Plantard arithmetic based on the stack-version implementation in [1]
     - `nttru`
-        - Our code with improved Plantard arithmetic based on [NTTRU: Truly Fast NTRU Using NTT](https://github.com/gregorseiler/NTTRU)
+        - Our code with the improved Plantard arithmetic based on [2]
     - `f_speed.c`: Firmware used for benchmarking parts of the scheme.
 Can be used by using `f_benchmarks.py`.
     - `speed.c`: From pqm4; Firmware for benchmarking the schemes' cycle counts.
 Can be used by using `benchmarks.py`.
     - `stack.c`: From pqm4; Firmware for benchmarking the schemes' stack usage.
     - `test.c`: From pqm4; Firmware for self-testing the schemes.
 Can be used by using `test.py`.
     - `testvectors.c`: From pqm4; Firmware for computing testvectors for Kyber only.
 - `gen_table`: contains code to generate the twiddle factors for our implementations.
+  - `help`: contains code to generate the twiddle factors in Plantard domain.
 - `Makefile`: Makefile to build the code
 - `benchmarks.py`: This script is used for building, flashing, and evaluating the outputs produced by `speed.c`.
 The desired algorithms as well as the number of iterations can be set in the code.
 - `f_benchmarks.py`: This script is used for building, flashing, and evaluating the outputs produced by `f_speed.c`.
 The desired algorithms as well as the number of iterations can be set in the code.